Design Technology

 Intent

 As a practical subject, our curriculum for DT is designed to give as much experience with actual hands-on skills as possible.
 As well as allowing pupils to be creative, it exposes them to the history and importance of design.
+Our curriculum is designed in this way to provide pupils with the substantive and disciplinary knowledge required to become a creative and skilled designer.

 Implementation